 Nick Marston is the Chairman of Curtis Brown’s Theatre, TV and Film department.
 He’s been an agent here at Curtis Brown since 1997, representing an extraordinary array of screenwriters, directors and playwrights including Conor McPherson, Enda Walsh, Mark O’Rowe, Stuart Carolan, Eugene O’Brien, Hossein Amini and Rowan Joffe.

-Ahead of our first ever course in Writing an Original TV Drama Serial (which closes for applications on 16 February), we talked to Nick about how he got started as an agent, and what advice he gives to new screenwriters…
+We talked to Nick about how he got started as an agent, and what advice he gives to new screenwriters…

 I always knew I wanted to be an agent.
 My grandmother was a literary agent and my other grandmother was a publisher.
 They were both a huge influence on me.

 My literary-agent-grandmother looked after people like Samuel Beckett, Enid Blyton and Eugène Ionesco and represented the rights for people like Jean-Paul Sartre.
 Some of these writers, like Jean Genet, were around a lot when I used to hang around her house.
 It looked like really good fun, with the whole thing based around relationships rather than business – and that’s always been my philosophy: take care of the relationships, and the business will follow.

 I first started working as an agent at AP Watt, in the early 1990s.
 I had started off in Waterstones selling books and then writing their literary diary – then I got a job writing the theatre, film and books column for Vogue and GQ.
 After that I went and worked in a publicity department at Methuen where I took people like Arthur Miller and Peter Brook around.
 Arthur Miller was very nice to me, and I had to get him to sign lots of copies of his book.
 Then I decided to go and work in a literary agency.

 There are four key things a TV and film agent needs to do.